dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

      find      Find result files.
      list      List and search for recipes.
-     params    Compile a params.json file with all options and defaults. results   Show results for a specific recipe. run       Run recipe or python function in multiple folders.
+     params    Compile a params.json file with all options and defaults. results   Show results from records.
+     run       Run recipe or python function in multiple folders.
    ...